We Celebrate Thalia’s 50 Years Of Fostering

 This week for Feel Good Friday we want to honor the amazing Thalia Thornton for her 50 years of fostering.
-Since 1972, the 85-year-old has helped raise more than 700 children in her Oceanport, NJ home.
+85-year-old Thalia’s 50 years of fostering has helped raise more than 700 children in her Oceanport, NJ home since 1972.

 According to Angela Allora, a retired nurse who worked for New Jersey’s Department of Children and Families, Thornton served as a foster mother from 1972 to 2017.
 Many of the kids in Thornton’s care are special needs, requiring a sensitive level of care.